xayenloc/Java-Chat-Server-Clients/README.md

 Server can see private messages between users.<br>
 Server informs of user connecting/disconnecting.<br>
 Server informs of user trying/failure to connect (username already in use, socket connection failure etc.). <br>
-Server has "Server Events" window with a GUI to inform Server Admin with all critical information happening in the server or chat room.<br>
+Server has "Server Events" window with a GUI to inform Server Admin with all critical information happening in the server or gpsmanagercenter room.<br>

 #### This project is a Computer Networks Course assignment number 4 at Ariel University.